Clinical Trials (PDQ®)

-CONDITIONING REGIMEN: Patients receive busulfan intravenously (IV) once daily (QD), twice daily (BID), or four times a day (QID) over 2-3 hours on days -8 to -5, cyclophosphamide IV QD over 60 minutes on days -4 and -3, and melphalan IV over 15-30 minutes on day -1.
+CONDITIONING REGIMEN: Patients receive busulfan intravenously (IV) over 2-3 hours once daily (QD), every 12 hours, or every 6 hours on days -8 to -5, cyclophosphamide IV over 60 minutes QD on days -4 and -3, and melphalan IV over 15-30 minutes on day -1.

 TRANSPLANT: Patients undergo allogeneic HCT on day 0.

-Patients receive tacrolimus IV then orally (PO) on days -1 to 98 (related donor) or 180 (unrelated donor) and mycophenolate mofetil IV over 2 hours TID then PO on days 1-30 (related donor) or 45 (unrelated donor).
+Patients receive tacrolimus IV or orally (PO) on days -1 to 98 (related donor) or 180 (unrelated donor) and mycophenolate mofetil IV over 2 hours or PO every 8 hours on days 1-30 (related donor) or 45 (unrelated donor).

-CONDITIONING REGIMEN: Patients receive busulfan intravenously (IV) once daily (QD), twice daily (BID), or four times a day (QID) over 2-3 hours on days -8 to -5, and fludarabine phosphate IV over 1 hour on days -5 to -2.
+CONDITIONING REGIMEN: Patients receive busulfan as in Arm I and fludarabine phosphate IV over 30-60 minutes on days -5 to -2.

-Patients receive tacrolimus IV then PO on days -1 to 98 (related donor) or 180 (unrelated donor) and mycophenolate mofetil IV over 2 hours TID then PO on days 1-30 (related donor) or 45 (unrelated donor).
+Patients receive tacrolimus IV or PO on days -1 to 98 (related donor) or 180 (unrelated donor) and mycophenolate mofetil IV over 2 hours or PO every 8 hours on days 1-30 (related donor) or 45 (unrelated donor).

 After completion of study treatment, patients are followed up for 5 years.